haseeb-28/SentimentAI-AI-Powered-Sentiment-Analyzer/README.md

-# IMDB Sentiment Analysis - Flutter Frontend
+# SentimentAI: AI Powered Sentiment Analyzer

 A Flutter mobile application for sentiment analysis using Logistic Regression and Naive Bayes models trained on the IMDB dataset.